-Frankie Boyd is a New York based makeup artist who began his career assisting fashion week shows in New York and Europe.
+Frankie Boyd is a New York based, Atlanta native makeup artist who began his career assisting the world’s top makeup artists backstage at fashion week in New York and Europe.

 He didn’t go to college but he graduated from a night program that offered a more “understanding” and “grown-up” environment for students who marched to the beat of their own drums.
 He then followed in his older sister’s footsteps and took a position at a microbiology lab.
 In the meantime, he explored the scene in Atlanta.
 It was while dressing in drag that a friend and fellow makeup artist, James Grow, suggested he join him at the M.A.C. counter—a brand that meant glamour in 1998.